oval-group/pl-cnn/README.md

 This is the implementation of the paper [Trusting SVM for Piecewise Linear CNNs](https://arxiv.org/abs/1611.02185) by Leonard Berrada, Andrew Zisserman and M. Pawan Kumar.

 # Requirements
 This code has been developped python 2.7 and requires the packages given in `requirements.txt`.
-Note that you might need to install the dev version of Lasagne and Theano.

 # Repository organization